Vitamin B3 (Niacin)

 - Dementia

-- If untreated pellagra causes death
+- If untreated pellagra also causes death

 The common psychiatric signs and symptoms of niacin deficiency may include: